dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-style/0-how-we-style-our-dbt-projects.md

 ## Why does style matter?

 Style might seem like a trivial, surface-level issue, but it's a deeply material aspect of a well-built project.
 A consistent, clear style enhances readability and makes your project easier to understand and maintain.
 Highly readable code helps build clear mental models making it easier to debug and extend your project.
-It's not just a favor to yourself, though; equally importantly, it makes it effortless for others to understand and contribute to your project, which is essential for peer collaboration, open-source work, and onboarding new team members.
+It's not just a favor to yourself, though; equally importantly, it makes it less effort for others to understand and contribute to your project, which is essential for peer collaboration, open-source work, and onboarding new team members.
+[A style guide lets you focus on what matters](https://mtlynch.io/human-code-reviews-1/#settle-style-arguments-with-a-style-guide), the logic and impact of your project, rather than the superficialities of how it's written.
+This brings harmony and pace to your team's work, and makes reviews more enjoyable and valuable.

 ## What's important about style?